 Can you take methylfolate at night?

 L-methylfolate can be taken in the morning or evening, with or without food.
-Read also : How to Mix Aloe Vera Gel with Oils.
+See the article : How to Stop Talking to Yourself in Your Head.

 Can methylfolate cause insomnia?
 Side effects of L-methylfolate include: Altered sleep patterns.
 Difficulty concentrating.
 Irritability.